 Can dogs eat peppermint candy at Christmas?

-If peppermint isn’t safe for your dog to eat at any other time of the year, it still isn’t safe at Christmas.
+If peppermint isn’t great for your dog to eat at any other time of the year, it still isn’t safe at Christmas.
 It may be tempting to try to give your dog something made from peppermint at Christmas because peppermint is everywhere.
 However, it’s still not a good idea.
 Therefore, you should refrain from feeding your dog anything that has peppermint in it.
 Furthermore, do your level best to make sure that she doesn’t inadvertently get a hold of anything that contains it.